 Assessment Title — Clear, descriptive name

-Assessment Overview — 5-7 sentence paragraph explaining structure, process, effectiveness, AI-resistance approach, and unique benefits (written for instructors)
+Assessment Overview — 5-7 sentence paragraph explaining structure, process, effectiveness, the specific approach to AI (whether resistant or integrated), and unique benefits (written for instructors)

 Alignment to Learning Objectives — Explicit connections with 2-3 sentences per objective explaining how activities demonstrate mastery

-Student-Facing Introduction — 2-3 warm, encouraging paragraphs using "you" language, ready for LMS copy-paste; acknowledge AI can assist preparation while key elements require personal engagement
+Student-Facing Introduction — 2-3 warm, encouraging paragraphs using "you" language, ready for LMS copy-paste.
+For AI-resistant assessments, acknowledge AI can assist preparation while key elements require personal engagement.
+For AI-integrated assessments, explain how AI use is expected and where human judgment and reflection are the focus of evaluation.

-Implementation Instructions — Numbered steps with action verbs, sufficient detail, timing, and notes on where AI tools are appropriate versus where human performance is required (combine or separate instructor/student steps based on complexity)
+Implementation Instructions — Numbered steps with action verbs, sufficient detail, timing, and clear notes distinguishing where AI tools are appropriate, expected, or where human performance is the sole focus (combine or separate instructor/student steps based on complexity)

 Deliverables — Each item specifies name, format/technical requirements, required components, and submission method

-Assessment Rubric — 4-8 criteria across five achievement levels (Exemplary/Proficient/Developing/Beginning/Insufficient); descriptors must be specific, concrete, and clearly differentiated between levels
+Assessment Rubric — 4-8 criteria across five achievement levels (Exemplary/Proficient/Developing/Beginning/Insufficient); descriptors must be specific, concrete, and clearly differentiated between levels.
+For AI-integrated assessments, include criteria evaluating quality of AI evaluation, improvement decisions, and/or ethical reasoning as appropriate.

-Every assessment must include at least one substantial element requiring human performance, presence, or interaction that AI cannot complete
+Every assessment must include at least one substantial element that either requires human performance AI cannot complete OR requires critical human judgment on AI outputs that demonstrates domain expertise

 Rubric descriptors must be genuinely distinct—avoid vague language like "good" or "adequate" without specificity